man-group/ArcticDB/docs/mkdocs/docs/error_messages.md

 Furthermore, it is not possible to partially read/update/append the data using the ArcticDB API or use the QueryBuilder with pickled symbols.

-All of these errors are of type `ArcticNativeCxxException`.
+All of these errors are of type `arcticdb.exceptions.ArcticException`.

 | Error messages | Cause | Resolution |
 |:--------------|:-------|:-----------|